danielsobrado/CCDAK-Exam-Questions/REST Proxy/Questions1.md

 **Explanation:**
 To configure the Kafka REST Proxy to use SSL/TLS for secure communication, you need to set the `ssl.enabled` configuration parameter to `true` in the REST Proxy's configuration file.

-By default, the REST Proxy uses plain-text communication over HTTP.
+- B. default, the REST Proxy uses plain-text communication over HTTP.
 However, when `ssl.enabled` is set to `true`, the REST Proxy will enable SSL/TLS support and expect clients to communicate with it using HTTPS.

 In addition to enabling SSL/TLS in the REST Proxy configuration, you also need to provide the necessary SSL/TLS certificates and keys.
 This typically involves configuring the `ssl.keystore.location`, `ssl.keystore.password`, `ssl.key.password`, and other relevant SSL/TLS parameters in the REST Proxy configuration file.